What is bacterial vaginosis? And what causes BV?

 It isn’t just the physical effects of BV that have an impact on women living with the condition – BV can affect your confidence too.
 Research shows that 88% of women with BV feel embarrassed and unattractive, with the condition even affecting their relationships.

 If you think you may have BV, try Balance Activ BV Gel or a pessary, but if you are in any doubt about your symptoms, please contact your GP.

 If you have BV, there’s no need to worry as it’s easily treated.

 You can visit your GP who will either prescribe antibiotics, Balance Activ BV Gel or Balance Activ BV Pessaries.
 Antibiotics are an effective treatment for bacterial vaginosis.
-However, symptoms of BV may return four to six weeks after the course of treatment because antibiotics can kill the healthy lactic acid bacteria normally present in the vagina as well as the unwanted bacteria and it can be difficult to re-establish these healthy bacteria.
+However, symptoms of BV may return four to six weeks after the course of treatment, because antibiotics can kill the healthy lactic acid bacteria normally present in the vagina.
+It can then be difficult to re-establish these healthy bacteria.